ThingSet/thingset.github.io/docs/2c_binary_mode.md

 Note that the endpoint is the object of the executable function itself.
 Data can be passed to the called function as the second parameter, but the "reset" function does not require any parameters, so it receives an empty array.

-## Publication messages
+## Published statements

-In contrast to text mode, publication messages in binary mode only contain the values and not the corresponding names or IDs in order to reduce payload data as much as possible.
+In contrast to text mode, published statements in binary mode only contain the values and not the corresponding names or IDs in order to reduce payload data as much as possible.

-**Example 1:** Publication message `std`
+**Example 1:** A statement containing the `report` data set, sent out by the device every 10 seconds

     1F
        18 20                                # CBOR uint: 0x20 (object ID)